Joseph Wershba: Recognition

 Joseph Wershba received the Society of the Silurians Excellence in Journalism Award.
 Other awards include the Hillman Prize, Emmys, American Bar Association, and Peabodys.
 He won two Emmy awards at 60 Minutes, for, respectively, What Happened in Tonkin Gulf (1971) and Teddy Kollek's Jerusalem (1978).

 Personal life

 He and his wife/professional partner, Shirley, had two children.
-The couple initially was forced to keep their marriage secret due to CBS network regulations.
-Shirley Wershba developed one of the first shows to focus on women's issues, Dimensions of a Women's World.
+Initially the couple were forced to keep their marriage secret due to CBS network regulations.
+Shirley developed one of the first shows to focus on women's issues, Dimensions of a Women's World.
 The Wershbas resided in New Hyde Park, New York.

-Good Night and Good Luck
+Good Night, and Good Luck

-Joe Wershba was portrayed by Robert Downey Jr. in the 2005 film Good Night, and Good Luck.
-Shirley Wershba was portrayed by Patricia Clarkson.
+Wershba was portrayed by Robert Downey Jr. in the 2005 film Good Night, and Good Luck; Shirley was portrayed by Patricia Clarkson.
 The secrecy of the Wershba marriage was a significant subsidiary theme in the film.